-66. By refusing to allow school districts to even consider whether to implement mask requirements as needed to protect the health and safety of the children they serve, Defendants have placed unlawful barriers to educational access for students with disabilities and are preventing some of the state's most vulnerable children from returning to, or remaining in, public schools or requiring them to return at risk to their health and lives.
+67. By refusing to allow school districts to even consider whether to implement mask requirements as needed to protect the health and safety of the children they serve, Defendants have placed unlawful barriers to educational access for students with disabilities and are preventing some of the state's most vulnerable children from returning to, or remaining in, public schools or requiring them to return at risk to their health and lives.

-67. By prohibiting use of one of the most effective means of disease prevention available, Executive Order 2 is making it impossible for school districts to provide a safe learning environment for students with disabilities that put them at risk of severe illness should they contract COVID.
+68. By prohibiting use of one of the most effective means of disease prevention available, Executive Order 2 and S.B.
+739 are making it impossible for school districts to provide a safe learning environment for students with disabilities that put them at risk of severe illness should they contract COVID.

-68. Executive Order 2 puts parents in the impossible situation of having to choose between the health and life of their child and educating their child.
-Under Virginia law S.B.
-1303, schools are only allowed to offer virtual learning in very limited circumstances.
-Therefore, there are few viable alternatives for students with disabilities who cannot safely return to school in-person due to Executive Order 2.
-Thus, Defendants' actions will have the effect of either placing children with disabilities in imminent danger or unlawfully forcing those children out of the public school system.
+69. Executive Order 2 and S.B.
+739 put parents in the impossible situation of having to choose between the health and life of their child and educating their child.
+Until the enactment of S.B.
+739, Virginia law S.B.
+1303 prohibited schools from offering virtual learning except in very limited circumstances.
+Therefore, there are few viable alternatives for students with disabilities who cannot safely return to school in-person due to Executive Order 2 and S.B.
+739. Thus, Defendants' actions will have the effect of either placing children with disabilities in imminent danger or unlawfully forcing those children out of the public school system.